 Here's an example of how this works:

 Chris has always required glasses for seeing far away, and will be getting a new pair of everyday-glasses this year.
 Chris also works on a full-time basis in front of the computer, and his position is eligible to receive the computer glasses benefit.
-Chris has his HR office submit the Certification Form on his behalf and visits his eye doctor three business days after the form has been submitted.
+Chris has his HR office submit the Certification Form on his behalf and visits his eye doctor after he receives the confirmation letter from Blue Cross.
 Chris' eye doctor completes his computer glasses examination and determines that a second, different prescription is needed.
 Chris can obtain his glasses for seeing far away AND the computer glasses at the approved amounts.
 If Chris selects anything over and above the approved amount, he is responsible for any remaining out-of-pocket expense.